Sunday, December 25, 2011

 All these years later, that butterfly hasn’t changed.
 The world around it has—storms have come, animals have gone, people I love have aged, or moved on, or passed—but the butterfly remains.
 A moment frozen in time, wings outstretched, still perfect.

-Sometimes when I’m digging through that desk, looking for something I’ve misplaced (usually patience, if we’re being honest), I open that drawer by accident.
+Sometimes, when I’m digging through that desk looking for something I’ve misplaced (usually patience, if I'm being honest), I open that drawer by accident.
 And there it is again.
 Waiting.
 Whole.
 Beautiful.

 And suddenly the noise quiets.
 My hands stop moving.
 My breath slows.